-- Lower earnings may also affect your State Pension or contribution-based state benefits.
+- Lower earnings might also affect your State Pension or contribution-based state benefits.
 These might include Jobseeker’s Allowance and Employment and Support Allowance.
-However, you may be able to claim more tax credits.
+However, you might be able to claim more tax credits.

 - A lower salary, as a result of salary sacrifice, means any life cover through a scheme at work could be less.
 It’s worth checking – some employers do provide life cover at your original salary so you don’t lose out.